plstatsweb/plstatsweb.github.io/_posts/2014-10-20-why-we-started-this.markdown

 ---
 layout: post
-title:  "First steps of the journey"
+title:  "Why we are doing this"
 date:   2014-10-20 17:23:00
 categories: Stats football insight
 ---